Please, don’t forget to water the flowers! Xoxo.

 2021, exhibition project at art space sssscccchhhhaaaauuuu, at Creative Cluster, Vienna (AT) and at Villa Vida Café as part of Rosa Lila Villa, Vienna (AT).

 2021, fashion art project and collection with oversized unisex T-shirts

-Please, don’t forget to water the flowers.
-Xoxo!
+Please, don’t forget to water the flowers!
+Xoxo.

 The products of expanded painting through artificial intelligence populate the back wall with ambiguous subjects and flickering, painterly objects.
 Like a Rorschach test, they elude detection and classification by the human brain.
-Yet they represent a primordial soup of ideas, memories and thoughts.
+Yet they represent a primordial soup of ideas, memories, and thoughts.
 While in the foreground various vanitas motifs represent different, subjective processes that are oriented towards the formation of linguistic particles.
 These are experiences – proto language, so to speak – which are in the process of forming and establishing themselves as ideas.
 These formally refer to the medium of the showcase.
-They order and reorganise the showcase and create a visual rhythm that is much more perceptible than tangible.
+They order and reorganize the showcase and create a visual rhythm that is much more perceptible than tangible.

 Flowers and processes

 There is also the question of the open-ended processes depicted, whose condition slowly changes over the duration of the exhibition.
 The seedlings in the face masks constantly need water.
 Therefore, they would dry out if SNES did not water them with a limited amount of water.
 Or the flower, which either fades or dries up – whichever comes first.
-Even the wooden bricks, which are a subtle data visualisation of SNES’ lockdown diary, change their position depending on how the showcases react to the vibration of the building and the environment.
+Even the wooden bricks, which are a subtle data visualization of SNES’ lockdown diary, change their position depending on how the showcases react to the vibration of the building and the environment.

 The body, reality, and change.